Bubble-assisted Leptogenesis: Gravitational waves

 As can be seen in Fig.\,\ref{fig:GW}, the gravitational waves are detectable for $M_N \lsim 10^{9}\,\GeV$.
 This low-mass region of $M_N$ is perhaps the most motivated region for bubble-assisted leptogenesis, as in this region thermal leptogenesis cannot generate sufficient lepton asymmetry without a tuning of parameters.
 Larger values of $M_N$ will move the peak frequency of GWs away from upcoming experiments, preventing detectability, however in this region thermal leptogenesis can occur without issue and bubble-assisted leptogenesis might be considered a less interesting mechanism.

 As shown in the Fig.\,\ref{fig:GW}, although the bubble wall runs away in the SC case, the sound wave contribution dominates as ${\cal P}_{\rm LO}/\Delta V$ is not too suppressed.
-The difference between these two cases will appear in the UV tail as we discussed above, but as this is outside the sensitivity of future GW detectors, these two cases will not be distinguishable at upcoming experiments.
+The difference between these two cases will appear in the UV tail as we discussed above, but as this is outside the sensitivity of future GW detectors\footnote{{It has been however recently claimed~\cite{Lewicki:2022pdb} that in the case of strong transition $\alpha_n \gg 1$ and fast bubbles $\gamma_w \gg 1$, the spectrum of the sound waves induced GW might be indistinguishable from the bubble collision component.
+The UV tail of the GW signal might change in future studies but we consider this beyond the scope of the current work.}}, these two cases will not be distinguishable at upcoming experiments.

 In the case of spontaneously broken Abelian symmetries, cosmic strings can be formed and produce an appreciable spectrum of gravitational waves\cite{Dror:2019syi, Blasi:2020wpy}.
 However, the amplitude is typically small if $v_\phi \lesssim 10^{11}$ GeV, which is the rough region of interest we consider, where thermal leptogenesis may be insufficient without tunings.
 We have therefore ignored such possible sources of GWs.